codeverlan/open-interpreter/references/project_status.md

     10.1 Deployment Setup
     10.2 Release Notes and Versioning

+## GUI

+1. ✅ Implemented AgentManager component with CRUD functionality
+2. ✅ Created and styled AgentManager component
+3. ✅ Implemented backend API endpoints for agent management in core.py
+4. ✅ Added error handling and success notifications to the AgentManager component
+5. ✅ Integrated AgentManager into the main App component
+6. ✅ Created documentation for the AgentManager feature in docs/AgentManager.md
+7. ✅ Updated the main README.md file to mention the AgentManager feature and its documentation
+8. ✅ Implemented database integration for all components (agents, docs, outlines, prompts, terminal output, and settings)
+9. ✅ Associated all components with their parent projects in the database
+10. ✅ Updated API endpoints to use the database for persistent storage
+11. ✅ Tested and verified all API endpoints are working correctly with database integration

+Next steps:
+- Commit changes to version control
+- Inform the team about the new database integration and updated API endpoints
+- Consider creating tasks for future enhancements (pagination, search functionality, etc.)

 ## Next Steps

 1. ✅ Begin implementing the Agent class as described in section 1.